kryzin/kryzin-com/src/posts/microcontrollers-1.md

         LATA = new_num; //display

         if(BUTTON_IsPressed(BUTTON_S5)){ //if S5 - generate new
-            seed = new_num; //next num will be based on previous num new_num = (a * seed + 1) % m;
+            seed = new_num; //next num will be based on the previous num new_num = (a * seed + 1) % m;
             LATA = new_num;
         }